-Definition 3 (Cultural selection for learnability).
-In order for linguistic forms to persist from one generation to the next, they must repeatedly survive the processes of expression and induction.
+Definition 3 (Cultural Selection for Learnability) In order for linguistic forms to persist from one generation to the next, they must repeatedly survive the processes of expression and induction.
 That is, the output of one generation must be successfully learned by the next if these linguistic forms are to survive.
 We say that those forms that repeatedly survive cultural transmission are adaptive in the context of cultural transmission: they will be selected for due to the combined pressures of cultural transmission and learning.

 In this context, the terms adaptive and selection only loosely relate to the equivalent terms used in the theory of biological evolution.
-Importantly, the idea that languages themselves adapt to be learnable, and in doing so organize themselves subject to a set of recurring structural properties, has been the subject of computational models that make explicit these assumptions.
+Importantly, the idea that languages themselves adapt to be learnable, and in doing so organise themselves subject to a set of recurring structural properties, has been the subject of computational models that make explicit these assumptions.
 In particular, the experiments of Kirby (2002a) and Batali (2002) demonstrate that a collection of learners with the ability to perform grammar induction will, from an initially holistic communication system, spontaneously arrive at compositional and recursive communication systems.
-Because language is ostensibly infinite, and cultural transmission can only result in the production of a finite series of utterances, only generalizable forms will survive.
+Because language is ostensibly infinite, and cultural transmission can only result in the production of a finite series of utterances, only generalisable forms will survive.
 These experiments suggest that certain hallmarks of language are culturally adaptive: pressures arising from transmission from one agent to another cause these hallmarks to emerge and persist.
-For example, adaptive properties such as compositionality and recursion, which we can consider absolute language universals, are defining characteristics of stable systems.
+For example, adaptive properties such as compositionality and recursion, which we can consider language universals, are defining characteristics of stable systems.

-Breaching the principle of detachment requires us to adopt a conceptual framework in which the details of the environment of adaptation become crucial.
-The details form part of the focus of further work in this area.
-After all, if the precise nature of the environment of adaptation is to play a pivotal role, as suggested by situated theories of cognition, then the hope is that a wider range of linguistic forms can be explained within the iterated learning framework.
-For example, Kirby (2001) demonstrates that by elaborating the environment by imposing a non-uniform probability distribution over the set of communicatively relevant situations, regular/ irregular forms emerge.
-Why is this?
-By skewing the relative frequency of utterances, irregular forms can exist by virtue of the fact they are frequently used, and therefore are subject to a reduced pressure to be structured; see Chapter 15, Roberts, Onnis, and Chater.
-Similarly, Smith, Brighton, and Kirby (2003) show how clustering effects in the space of communicatively relevant situations leads to a stronger pressure for compositionality.
-These studies demonstrate that the precise nature of the environment of adaptation impacts on the resulting language structure.
-By understanding the impact of environmental considerations on the evolved languages, in tandem with an investigation into plausible models of language acquisition, we hope to shed further light on the relationship between cultural selection and the structure of evolved languages.
+Extending and enriching our vocabulary of explanation beyond that suggested by the principle of detachment is the focus of further work in this area.
+If the precise nature of the environment of adaption is to play a pivotal role, as suggested by situated theories of cognition, then the hope is that aspects of linguistic form can be further explained.
+For example, Kirby (2001) demonstrates that by elaborating the environment by imposing a non-uniform distribution over the set of communicatively relevant situations, regular/irregular forms emerge.
+By skewing the relative frequency of utterances, irregular forms can exist by virtue of the fact they are frequently used, and therefore are subject to a reduced pressure to be structured.
+Similarly, Smith et al. (forth-coming) show how clustering effects in the space of communicatively relevant situations leads to a stronger pressure for compositionality.
+These studies demonstrate that the precise nature of the environment of adaption impacts on the resulting language structure.
+By understanding the import of environmental considerations on the evolved languages, in tandem with an investigation into plausible models of language acquisition, we hope to shed further light on the relationship between cultural selection and the structure of evolved languages.

 In this section we have discussed how models of language evolution and change based on a cultural, situated model of linguistic transmission can shed light on the occurrence of hallmarks of language.
-For a more thorough discussion and the modelling details we refer the reader to material cited, as well as a recent overview article (Kirby 2002b).
+For a more thorough discussion and the modeling details we refer the reader to material cited, as well as a recent overview article (Kirby 2002b).

-13.4 Underlying principles
+4 Underlying principles

 We began this discussion by considering the manner in which language universals should be explained.
-We now present three principles that underlie the view that language universals are, at least in part, the result of cultural selection for learnability.
+We now aim to make clear the principles that underly the view that language universals are, at least in part, the result of cultural selection for learnability.
 We start by noting that any conclusions we draw will be contingent on an innateness hypothesis: